 8.4 Section Conclusion

-In winegrowing contexts like Requena, where landscape, environmental quality, and sensory perception are strategic assets, a centralized macroplant model increases environmental and social impacts that are difficult to mitigate.
-Decentralized plants would allow energy valorization of slurry with significantly lower territorial impact, preserving soil, landscape, and enotourism integrity.
+In viticultural contexts like Requena, where landscape, environmental quality, and sensory perception are strategic assets, a centralized macroplant model increases environmental and social impacts that are difficult to mitigate.
+Decentralized plants would enable energy recovery from manure with significantly lower territorial impact, preserving soil integrity, landscape, and wine tourism.

 9. Conclusions

-Scientific and territorial evidence demonstrates that biomethane macroplants generate impacts on air, soil, landscape, and social acceptance.
-In winegrowing and touristic territories, these effects become structural, directly affecting economic competitiveness based on terroir and sensory experience.
+Scientific and territorial evidence demonstrates that large-scale biomethane plants generate impacts on air, soils, landscape, and social acceptance.
+In winegrowing and tourist territories, these effects acquire a structural dimension, directly affecting economic competitiveness based on terroir and sensory experience.

-The implementation of the macroplant in San Antonio de Requena presents structural incompatibilities with the current development model; therefore, its location should be reconsidered in light of scientific and spatial planning criteria.
+The implementation of a macroplant in San Antonio de Requena presents structural incompatibilities with the existing development model, and its location should be reconsidered based on scientific and territorial planning criteria.

 References